 Brannen and I stood in a railed queue that was actually a maze, some paths dead ends, some leading back to the beginning.
-At the end was the window of Ticketmaster, whose name and prices are aimed at masochists.
+At the end was the Ticketmaster window.
+Ticketmaster's name and prices have always appealed to me as a masochist.

 "I hope they play their older stuff," Brannen said.
 "They haven't been as good since their first singer died of karoshi from writing too many perfect songs and living too many of his dreams."